UniMath/agda-unimath/src/logic/de-morgan-types.lagda.md

       ( H (¬ A) (λ f → pr2 f (pr1 f)))
 ```

-### If the negation of a proposition is decidable then it satisfies De Morgan's law
+### If the negation of a type is decidable then it satisfies De Morgan's law

 ```agda
 module _